National Science Foundation

 The Office for Research Development is requesting letters of intent for the National Science Foundation (NSF) –Innovation Corps - Regional Node Program (I-Corps Node)

-This program seeks to develop and nurture a national innovation ecosystem that builds upon fundamental research to guide the output of scientific discoveries closer to the development of technologies, products and processes that benefit society.
+The National Science Foundation (NSF) seeks to further develop and nurture a national innovation ecosystem that builds upon fundamental research to guide the output of scientific discoveries closer to the development of technologies, products, processes and services that benefit society.
+The goal of the program is to dramatically reduce the period of time necessary to bring a promising idea from its inception to widespread implementation.

 Anticipated Funding Amount: $2,000,000